ayeffkay/mlops_zoomcamp_project/README.md

 ## Task description

 The task is to define music genre by wav record.
 I.e., at the input we get some record and musical genre (class) is predicted at the output.
-For this project the following genres were determined: `{blues, classical, country, disco, hip-hop, jazz, metal, pop, reggae, rock}`.
+For this project the following genres were analyzed: `{blues, classical, country, disco, hip-hop, jazz, metal, pop, reggae, rock}`.

 ### Dataset

 For training and validation I took [GTZAN dataset](https://www.kaggle.com/datasets/andradaolteanu/gtzan-dataset-music-genre-classification), this is sort of MNIST for sound.
 Then some genres were supplemented by records from [ISMIR dataset](https://www.upf.edu/web/mtg/ismir2004-genre).

 For testing some audio recordings were collected manually by myself (to discover data drift).
-I provided only [piece of the training data](data/raw/genres_original_subset), [cropped test audios](data/raw/genres_original_eval) and [cropped random audios without labels](data/raw/random_data_cut/) in the repo because audio files take up a lot of disk space, also working with full dataset version is resource-hungry and requires for about an hour of free time (depending on hardware).
+I provided only [piece of the training data](data/raw/genres_original_subset), [cropped test audios](data/raw/genres_original_eval) and [cropped random audios without labels](data/raw/random_data_cut/) in the repo because audio files take up a lot of disk space, also working with full dataset version is resource-hungry and requires for about half an hour of free time (depending on hardware).
 But if you wish, full dataset for training can be downloaded from [here](https://drive.google.com/file/d/1sPptNqohrdEEvsABLGuTRmnFakVuk3SW/view?usp=sharing).
 Also you can use your own audios - code is designed to work with `wav`, `mp3` and `mp4`.
 Note that data folder should have the following structure (or `.mp3`, `.mp4` instead of `.wav`), e.g.:

 ```bash
     | data_folder_name (e.g., genres_original_subset)